Skip to the content.

 Overview

-This is the homepage for our NetSci 2024 workshop on ‘Networks in Science of Science’, which will be held in Quebec City, Canada on June 18, 2024.
+This is the homepage for our NetSci 2025 workshop on ‘Networks in Science of Science’, which will be held in Maastricht, the Netherlands on June 2nd, 2025.

 Background